 Registration Fee: $60

-FULL COURSE DESRIPTION:
+FULL COURSE DESCRIPTION:

-PRUNING: Skilled pruning increases the quality of your harvest and provides for better access to air, wind and sun for your apple trees.
-Now is the time to learn what you need to know: the tools needed for pruning, the principles guiding best practices in pruning, best timing for pruning and spring thinning, and year by year pruning techniques from the very young seedling or the overgrown aged tree that needs your help.
-Learn the art and science of apple tree pruning from experienced grower, Jim Birkholz (Pleasant Valley Orchard).
+PRUNING: Skilled pruning increases the quality of your harvest and provides for better access to air, wind, and sun for your apple trees.
+Now is the time to learn what you need to know: the tools needed for pruning, the principles guiding best practices in pruning, the best timing for pruning and spring thinning, and year by year pruning techniques from the very young seedling or the overgrown aged tree that needs your help.
+Learn the art and science of apple tree pruning from the experienced grower, Jim Birkholz (Pleasant Valley Orchard).
 The class will provide an overview of fruit tree growing habits and the reasons why we prune, along with an introduction to pruning techniques and principles, followed by an actual demonstration of pruning on the WEI Amador Hill Orchard.

 GRAFTING: Skilled grafting allows you to take a section of a stem with leaf buds and insert it into the rootstock of another tree.
 The upper part of the graft (the scion) becomes the top of a new seedling, while the lower part becomes the root system or the trunk.
 Eric Gustafson from Branch Nursery will show you the best techniques for grafting.
 He will bring scions from his orchard along with selected rootstock so you can start trees of your own to store and transplant later in the spring.